Updated: Dec 29, 2020

 After now finishing the 12-week programme and just purely for the benefits I felt in the first 4 weeks I would recommend to anyone with similar digestive problems.
 I feel I have a complicated story being coeliac and having lactose intolerance, but it did give me short term benefits.

 However, being a nutritional scientist at heart I will now abstain from taking Symprove for approx. 12 weeks and then re-introduce it after the gap and will comment as a separate post on how this has affected me for the second time.
-I would be keen to see if the first reaction was because my body was new to these healthy strains and if the effects dampened down one my body got used to it.
-I’d love to know if anyone else has experienced the same.
+I would be keen to see if the first reaction was because my body was reacting to the new healthy bacteria strains and if the effects dampened down once my body got used to it.

 New comment: 18th Oct 2020

-I have to say that it is hard to comment on whether symprove this second time is helping as it hasn't made a considerable difference after introducing flax seeds.
-I would though still recommend anyone who was had IBS, digestive issues or chronic constipation to try
+I have to say that it is hard to comment on whether symprove this second time is helping as it hasn't made a considerable difference after introducing the flaxseeds (more fibre).
+I would though still recommend anyone who was had IBS, digestive issues or chronic constipation to follow a few simple changes;

-Then trying symprove for the full 3 months
+Then trying symprove or probiotics for the full 3 months

 I hope this helps you with your digestive symptoms.
 Please reach out to me though if you are still in discomfort as we can review your overall diet and make simple, practical suggestions.
 Contact us for IBS and gut health support today.